JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + if you just checkout another branch, no worries
     + if you do work, though...danger!
         * git will periodically look for commits it can't reach from branch labels; it will then delete them
-        * so any commits done on a detached HEAD are vulnerable, after you move HEAD to somewhre else
+        * so any commits done on a detached HEAD are vulnerable, after you move HEAD to somewhere else
         * what to do?  just add a branch label right there!
 - likewise, if you delete an unmerged branch, you're just removing the label
     + for a while, that commit may be reachable